will093/will093.github.io/about.md

 My name is Will Taylor, I live in the vibrant city of Bristol, UK.

-I am a freelance full stack developer specialising in Angular and JavaScript, and I have been doing web development professionally for around 4 1/2 years.
+I am a freelance full stack developer specialising in Angular and JavaScript, and I have been practicing web development professionally for 5 years.

-When I am not programming something, I am usually engaged in one of the many other things I am passionate about, such as music, growing fruit and vegetables (and mushrooms), bouldering, hiking, and wild camping.
+When I am not programming I am most often found making music, growing fruit, vegetables and mushrooms, or bouldering.

+### My blog

-I started willtaylor.blog because I wanted a place to document some of the more useful things I have done and more valuable lessons that I have learned from my work.
-In doing so I have discovered that I actually quite enjoy writing, and the process of iteratively improving my writing.
-I have also gained a new guilty pleasure of continuosly checking my Google Analytics to examine my very slowly increasing trickle of traffic :)
+I started willtaylor.blog because I wanted a place to document some of the valuable lessons that I have learned from my work, and because I find it rewarding to explain technical concepts through writing.

 ### Contact me